Excluded minors are almost fragile II: essential elements: Preliminaries

-Note that, as $N$ is non-binary and $3$-connected, we have $|E(N)| \ge 4$ and $N$ is simple and cosimple.
-Thus, if a minor $M'$ of $M$ has a parallel pair $\{e,f\}$, then $e$ and $f$ are $N$-deletable in $M$.
+When \ha\ holds, note that, as $N$ is non-binary and $3$-connected, we have $|E(N)| \ge 4$ and $N$ is simple and cosimple.
+Thus, if $M'$ is a minor of $M$ that has an $N$-minor, and $M'$ has a parallel pair $\{e,f\}$, then $e$ and $f$ are $N$-deletable in $M$.
 We frequently use this fact, and its dual, without reference.

-\begin{lemma}[{\cite[Lemma~3.1]{BCOSW20}}] Let $A$ be a $B \times B^*$ companion $\mathbb{P}$-matrix of $M$ such that $\{x, y, a, b\}$ incriminates $(M, A)$, where $\{x,y\} \subseteq B$ and $\{a,b\} \subseteq B^*$.
+\begin{lemma}[{\cite[Lemma~3.1]{BCOSW20}}] \ha\ Let $A$ be a $B \times B^*$ companion $\mathbb{P}$-matrix of $M$ such that $\{x, y, a, b\}$ incriminates $(M, A)$, where $\{x,y\} \subseteq B$ and $\{a,b\} \subseteq B^*$.
 If $v$ is an $(N, B)$-strong element of $M \ba a,b$ such that $v \notin \{x,y\}$, then $v \notin B$. \end{lemma}

-\begin{lemma}[{\cite[Proposition~3.7]{BCOSW20}}] Let $A$ be a $B \times B^*$ companion $\mathbb{P}$-matrix of $M$ such that $\{x, y, a, b\}$ incriminates $(M, A)$, where $\{x,y\} \subseteq B$ and $\{a,b\} \subseteq B^*$.
+\begin{lemma}[{\cite[Proposition~3.7]{BCOSW20}}] \ha\ Let $A$ be a $B \times B^*$ companion $\mathbb{P}$-matrix of $M$ such that $\{x, y, a, b\}$ incriminates $(M, A)$, where $\{x,y\} \subseteq B$ and $\{a,b\} \subseteq B^*$.
 Then $M \ba a,b$ has at most two $(N,B)$-strong elements outside of $\{x,y\}$. \end{lemma}

 We say that a subset $G$ of $E(M\ba a,b)$ is a \textit{confining set} if $G\cap B_1=\{x_1,y_1\}$ for some basis~$B_1$ of $M\ba a,b$, and either \begin{itemize} \item[(a)] $G$ is a $4$-cosegment, or \item[(b)] $G$ is the union of two triads $T$ and $T'$ with $|T \cap T'|=1$, where $G\cap B_1^{*}$ has at least one $(N,B_1)$-strong element, \end{itemize} where $x_1$ and $y_1$ are elements of $B_1$ such that $\{x_1,y_1,a,b\}$ incriminates $(M,A_1)$ for some $B_1\times B_1^{*}$ companion $\mathbb{P}$-matrix~$A_1$ of $M$.